akentner/fritz-callmonitor2mqtt/docs/EXTENSION-MAPPING.md

 ## Configuration

-When configuring extensions, use the **GUI numbers** from the Fritz!Box web interface:
+When configuring extensions, use the **GUI numbers** from the FRITZ!Box web interface:

 ```env
 # Use GUI number 621 (will map to event 21 automatically)